 George: Hello Margery, George Costanza.
 How are you, sweetheart?
 Listen, can you give Mr. Thomassoulo a message for me? …Yes.
 If he needs me, tell him I’M IN MY OFFICE!!!
 Thanks.

-- In Sherlock, Moriarty does this more than once.
+- In Sherlock, Moriarty does this more than once in "The Great Game".

 Sherlock: People have died.